codess-aus/FCC100DaysOfCode/README.md

 Think I might finally be getting back in the right timezone, fell asleep at the right time last night and only woke up for one meal at 3am, then slept again.
 So this is yesterdays code for #day028 #100daysofcode I'll do some more tonight

 #Day029 #100DaysOfCode - went through all the lessons for tomorrows @MCJSPerth to check I know what the right solutions are.
 Nearly had a heart attack when thinking I might have merged to the master branch.
 Realised I hadn't.
 Completed everything - very pleased with myself

+Day030 #100DaysOfCode - spent the day mentoring for #MusesCodeJS Saw people collaborating, understanding the problem in different ways, producing code that was different than mine, yet still worked (sometimes worked better).
+Heard concepts explained in different ways.
+Great day